attack-monkey/flat-code-guide/README.md

 - Reducing the number of returns from functions

 Simple Flat is really a set of principles, and doesn't require any additional libraries.
+Reading this Readme and the chapter on Control Flow, will help you write much cleaner code.

 Advanced Flat also: